MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-01-exploring_the_transformer.markdown

         )
 ```

-and the token to predict is comprised of `seven consecutivie white space characters`.
+and the token to predict is `seven white space characters`.

-Not really what I would expect for simple or complex inputs :)
+I was hoping we might recognize a low score as simpler to complete and a high score as more complex - but I'm not seeing it :)

 # Compelling Ideas